vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 The q-commerce market is dominated by platforms like Blinkit, Zepto, and Swiggy Instamart, with a strong presence in urban delivery ecosystems.

 ### Regulatory Context
-Recent regulations recognize gig workers and introduce basic social security benefits.
-However, income protection for daily earnings remains largely unaddressed.
+**Recent regulations recognize gig workers and introduce basic social security benefits.However, inome protetion for daily earnings remains largely unaddressed.**

 ---

 ## User Personas